cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 # Creating a Cloudant Query

-This tutorial demonstrates how to create an index and extract specific data from the database using a query.
+This tutorial demonstrates how to create a design document, index and use Cloudant Query to extract specific data from the database.

-[Description of query elements.]

 ## Creating a database using the Cloudant Dashboard

-This tutorial is based on the `rolodex` database that you are going to create.
+This tutorial is based on the `rolodex` [database](database.html#create) that you create using these steps.

 1. Create a Cloudant account [here](https://cloudant.com/sign-in/) if you do not already have one.
 2. Log in to the Cloudant Dashboard.